-Tim D. Lloyd is originally from the Midwest: the Kansas City area, to be exact.
-From an early age, he has always had an interest in music, radio, film and television.
-As a young man he took journalism classes at Johnson County Community College, volunteered at a cable access station, and bought a camera and shot video of local area bands.
+Boom Operator Tim D. Lloyd is originally from the Midwest: the Kansas City area, to be exact.
+From an early age, he has always had an interest in music, radio, film, and television.
+As a young man, he took journalism classes at Johnson County Community College, volunteered at a cable access station, and bought a camera and shot video of local area bands.
 An internship at classic rock station KCFX turned into a weekend Board Operator job and DJ shifts.

 Upon moving to Chicago, he attended Columbia College where he earned a bachelor’s degree in Film and Video.
 After finishing school, he took media-related jobs working as a Satellite Video Switcher and as a Camera Operator and Audio Engineer for several A/V companies in the Chicago area.
 In 2002 he moved to Los Angeles to pursue a career in the film industry.